Belcourt of Newport: Construction

 Belcourt is located on Bellevue Avenue at Lakeview Avenue, in Newport.
 A 50,000-square-foot (4,600 m^{2}), 60-room summer villa, it was designed by Richard Morris Hunt for 33-year-old Oliver Belmont, who during the construction was divorced from Sara Swan Whiting and the father of a daughter, Natica, for whom he denied paternity.
-It was based on the Louis XIII hunting lodge at Versailles, and incorporated Oliver's love of pageantry, history and horses in its magnificent interior halls, salons and ballrooms.
+It was based on the Louis XIII style hunting lodge at Versailles, and incorporated Oliver's love of pageantry, history and horses in its magnificent interior halls, salons and ballrooms.
 The Belmont Stakes was named for his father, August Belmont Sr., and Oliver was known for his skill as a four-in-hand carriage driver.
 Belmont wanted Belcourt designed precisely to his specifications.
 Hunt was hesitant, but concentrated on his guiding principle that it was his client's money he was spending.
 Construction cost $3.2 million in 1894, a figure of approximately $80 million in 2011 dollars.
 Belmont employed some thirty servants at Belcourt, with aggregate wages of approximately $100 per week, or approximately 40% of the national average wage at the time.